Best noise-canceling wireless earbuds 2023

 Reasons to avoid

-After popularizing Alexa with its Echo speakers, Amazon popular Echo Buds Amazon has improved the true wireless earbuds with a sequel.
+After popularizing Alexa with its Echo smart speakers, Amazon has improved upon its Echo Buds true wireless earbuds with a sequel.

-The Echo Buds (2nd Gen) bring dynamic audio and full active noise canceling to the earbuds to offer great sound quality while blocking unwanted noise from our environment when we reviewed them.
+The Echo Buds (2nd Gen) bring dynamic audio and full active noise canceling to the earbuds to offer great sound quality, all while blocking unwanted noise from our environment when we reviewed them.
 From the app, you still get built-in settings for changing the Echo Buds' EQ.

-Being an Echo product, it only makes sense Alexa is baked in.
+Being an Echo product, it only makes sense they come with Alexa baked in.
 Just say "Alexa" at any time while wearing the Echo Buds to set a timer, ask about the weather, get turn-by-turn directions, and more.
-While we love that this new version is 20% smaller than the previous iteration, it also means that the battery life has been cut to a 15 hour total battery life.
-At least Amazon did manage to squeeze in IPX-4 certification for sweat resistance.
+While we love that this new version is 20% smaller than the previous iteration, it also means that the battery life has been cut to a 15-hour number.
+However, at least Amazon has managed to squeeze in IPX-4 certification for sweat resistance.

-There are two case options, one with USB-C only and another that for a little more money, you can get wireless charging included.
-The cases offer quick charging to give you up to two hours of music playback in only 15-minutes in the case.
+There are two case options, one with USB-C only and another that offers wireless charging for a little more money.
+Both cases offer quick charging to give you up to two hours of music playback after an in-case charging of only 15 minutes.

 Reasons to buy